igloo-project/igloo-doc/source/howtos/Maven.md

 ## JDK level validation

-JDK level validation using [Animal sniffer](http://www.mojohaus.org/animal-sniffer/animal-sniffer-maven-plugin/) is enabled by default from OWSI-Core 0.12 on.
+JDK level validation using [Animal sniffer](http://www.mojohaus.org/animal-sniffer/animal-sniffer-maven-plugin/) is enabled by default from Igloo 0.12 on.

 If the default JDK version (1.7 at the time of this writing) does not suit you, you should: